 Ben’s thesis will illuminate aspects of religious faith and doubt, through the poetry of Symmons Roberts and a complementary collection of his own new work.

-Ben is a writer and teacher from Wellington.
-His poems, and other writing (mostly about education), have appeared in print and online in New Zealand, Australia and the United Kingdom in such diverse places as Landfall, Education Review, broadsheet, Turbine / Kapohau, Cordite Poetry Review, the Times Education Supplement, and others.
+Ben is a writer and education lecturer from Wellington.
+His poems, and writing about education, have been published in New Zealand, Australia and the United Kingdom in such places as Landfall, Education Review, broadsheet, Turbine / Kapohau, Cordite Poetry Review, The Clearing, Eyewear Review, and the Times Education Supplement, among others.
 Originally from the west of England, he studied for a BA (Hons) in Music and Politics, before training as an English teacher.
-He taught in and around Oxford, England, for eleven years before being offered a teaching job in Wellington, New Zealand.
+He taught in and around Oxford, England, for eleven years before being offered a teaching job in Wellington and moving there in 2011.
+Ben completed the MA in Creative Writing at the IIML in 2014.
+Read about Ben's MA experience.

-'At the heart of my critical thesis will be an examination of Symmons Roberts' Drsysalter to see how he has answered that very question - how successful is his collection in exploring, illuminating and explaining aspects of religious faith and doubt?
+'The heart of my critical thesis will be an examination of Drysalter to see how Symmons Roberts answers his own question: how successful is his collection in exploring, illuminating and explaining aspects of faith, and adding religious reason to contemporary discourse?

 'My own collection of poetry will explore similar territory.
-And of it and myself, I will ask the same question: how can I, as a poet, write about my own faith, doubt, action, inaction, belief and disbelief - along with all the other questions I have?
+And of it and myself, I will ask the same question: how can I articulate my own faith for a post-secular reader and, as a poet whose work goes out into the world, how do I respond with consideration to urgent issues.
 I am particularly interested in poetic form, so I aim for my poetry to explore (and explode) the, perhaps liberating, constraints of a set form and poetic set pieces.'